Make it For You

 Roast Date

 Roasted barley is impacted by degassing (releasing large amounts of Co2 and other volatiles).
-Once a sealed bag is opened, keep it in an airtight container.
+Once a sealed bag is opened, keep CLOSED it in an airtight or sealable container.
 Exposure to light and oxygen contributes to a loss of flavor and aroma.